Wall-Brew-Co/keg/README.md

 # keg

-A Wall Brew infrastructure library to monitor function performance. wb-metrics measures the time it takes functions to execute, uses `clojure/tools.logging` to emit debug statements.
+A Wall Brew infrastructure library to monitor function performance in clojure applications. wb-metrics measures the time it takes functions to execute, uses `clojure/tools.logging` to emit debug statements.

 ## Dependency